 Raksha Bandhan, Hariyali Teej, Nag Panchami, Mangala Gauri Vrat, Sawan Shivaratri Vrat, and Hariyali Amavasya.

-Sawan Shivaratri Vrat will be on July 23, Wednesday (Budhvar).
+Sawan Shivaratri Vrat which will be on August 11, Wednesday (Budhvar).
 This year’s Sawan Shivaratri is very significant for Snan-daan.

-This Hariyali Amavasya falls on 24 July, 2025.
-It is an important Tithi for Snan-daan.
-One can get free from Pitra Dosha by performing remedial rituals.
+This Hariyali Amavasya which falls on Wednesday, 12 August, 2026, is an important Tithi for Snan-daan, and one can get free from Pitra Dosha by performing remedial rituals.

 This is a very auspicious day for keeping fast for the safety and well-being of the family.